 “Take heed and beware of covetousness, for one’s life does not consist in the abundance of the things he possesses” (Luke 12:15).

-If that’s what the American Dream is, then it’s not for me.
-At this point in my life, my goal is for more day to day peace.
-And I have found that the best way for me to have the quality of life that I desire is to have less quantity that I’m responsible for in life.
+At this point in my life, my goal is for more day-to-day peace.
+And I have found that the best way for me to have the quality of life I desire is to have less quantity that I’m responsible for.
 Yeah, I like stuff too, and I like to buy stuff for my wife and children.
-I want my bride of twenty-five plus years to have what she wants.
-But by God’s grace, we have both learned how to control our wants, and we give Him thanks for the treasure we’ve laid up in Heaven.
-Sure, it’s okay to have possessions, just don’t let your possessions possess you.
+I want my bride of many years to have what she wants.
+But by God’s grace, we have both learned how to control our wants and give Him thanks for the treasure we’ve laid up in Heaven.
+Sure, it’s okay to have possessions; just don’t let your possessions possess you.